alexforster/AmiClient/README.md

    {
      public static async Task Main(String[] args)
      {
-       // To make testing possible, an AmiClient accepts any Stream object
-       // that is readable and writable.
-This means that the user is
-       // responsible for maintaining a TCP connection to the AMI server.

-       // It's actually pretty easy...

        using(var socket = new TcpClient(hostname: "127.0.0.1", port: 5038))
-       using(var client = new AmiClient(socket.GetStream()))
+       using(var client = new AmiClient())
        {
-         // At this point, we've completed the AMI protocol handshake and
-         // a background I/O Task is consuming data from the socket.

          // Activity on the wire can be observed and logged using the
          // DataSent and DataReceived events...

          client.DataSent += (s, e) => Console.Error.Write(e.Data);
          client.DataReceived += (s, e) => Console.Error.Write(e.Data);

+         // To make testing possible, the user is expected to provide
+         // AmiClient with a Stream object that is readable and writable.

+         await client.Start(socket.GetStream());

+         // At this point, we've completed the AMI protocol handshake and
+         // a background I/O Task is consuming data from the socket.

          // First, let's authenticate using the Login() helper function...